bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 ============

 Bokeh is a Python interactive visualization library that targets modern web browsers for presentation.
-Bokeh provides quick, easy, elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets.
+Bokeh provides elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way.

 To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes three interface levels to users:

-* a *low-level* |bokeh.models| interface providing the most flexibility to application developers.
+* a *low-level* |bokeh.models| interface that provides the most flexibility to application developers.
 * an *intermediate-level* |bokeh.plotting| interface centered around composing visual glyphs.